Structural Engineer Costs

 The role of a structural engineer is to inspect the area where you want to make changes and produce a report that will point out any issues.

-Once the inspection is complete, they will then proceed to map out measurement and design ideas which meet the current regulations to ensure your property is safe and secure.
+Once the inspection is complete, they will then map out measurement and design ideas which meet the current regulations to ensure your property is safe and secure.

 If you do not hire a structural engineer to conduct an inspection report, then this could result in expensive repairs later down the line, as you may end up building an extension, removing a wall, or having to pay to replace doors or windows if they are unsafe.